USDA-SCINet/scinet-site/sn_collections/_guides/galaxy.md

 ---
-title: Galaxy on SCINet
+title: Galaxy
 description: Using Galaxy
 excerpt: Using Galaxy on SCINet
-categories: [Software]
+categories: [Application]

-order_number: 28
+redirect_from:
+  - /guides/software/galaxy

 #author: VRSC and Jordan Hoosman